Get an instant hot kettle for the barn!

 - Defrosting faucets.
-Granted, if your faucet is really freaking frozen shut, a kettle of warm water won’t defrost it.
+Granted, if your faucet is really freaking frozen shut, a kettle of warm water poured over the top won’t defrost it.
 BUT… it might make a dent in a semi-frozen state.
-All you need is a little bit to get the water flowing again.
+All you need is a little bit of warmth to get the water flowing again.

 - Cleaning tack.
-No one want to clean tack with cold water in the winter.
+No one wants to clean tack with cold water in the winter.

 - Cleaning buckets and feeders.
 Use the hot water as you swirl around your brush, soap, and hands, rinse with cold.
 You don’t need a lot of hot water to get the soap going, and if you use it all, the kettle makes more in a minute or so.